MalteMagnussen/maltemagnussen/README.md

 ## Malte Hviid-Magnussen

-* Systems Engineer at one.com
+* Systems Engineer at group.one
 * Working on Internal Developer Platform